 Provincial governments, including the Government of Alberta, also offer rebates for high-efficiency furnaces.
 For example, under the Edmonton Home Energy Retrofit Accelerator program, Edmonton homeowners can receive up to $250 per unit when they install an ENERGY STAR high-efficiency furnace with an AFUE of 97% or higher.

-Now, you might be wondering - how is furnace efficiency measured and what is AFUE?
+Now, you might wonder – how is furnace efficiency measured, and what is AFUE?
 Our furnace buying guide is here to help!

 How is furnace efficiency measured?